 What does time lapse mean?

 The meaning of time lapse is a specialized type of shot that can be achieved in-camera, through editing, or a combination of both.
 If you are wondering how to make a time lapse video, there are a few different ways to pull off the effect, as well as a few different reasons why you might want to.
-Before we get into the ‘how’ and ‘why’, let’s first be crystal clear on the ‘what’.
+Before we get into the ‘how’ and ‘why,’ let’s first be crystal clear on the ‘what.’

 If there are any other film terms throughout this article that aren’t familiar to you, you can look them up in our Ultimate Glossary of Filmmaking Terms.
-Now lets get to our time lapse definition.
+Now let's get to our time lapse definition.

 TIME LAPSE DEFINITION

-What is a time lapse video?
+What is time lapse video?

-When we define time lapse, we’re talking about a technique where frames are shot much slower than a normal rate (e.g., 24 frames per minute instead of per second).
+Time lapse is a technique where frames are shot much slower than a normal rate (e.g., 24 frames per minute instead of per second).
 This allows the action to progress much faster than in reality.
 This is typical for nature documentaries to capture clouds moving or plants growing but also finds use across other cinematic disciplines.

-Define time lapse
+Define time lapse: